Perkedel/After-Church/Documents/Misc/Some kind of Lucifer side project.md

 Lucifer: No no, get out.
 I just need 1.
 We'll see if just one is enough to rule over the humanity, heheheheee!!!

 Fook: Okay.
-Just so you know, humans are getting aware faster these days.
+Just so you know, humans are getting aware faster these days

 Lucifer: But not sexuality desire (look at baby face).
 Trust me.
 There will be 1 to rule the all.